JA Titan Business Challenge Returns as In-Person Event

 “They got a new program,” she said.
 “Now the teams are the CEOs of a cellphone company.
 They make decisions regarding profit, research and development, cooperate on social responsibility and marketing.”

-“In our competitions, we do teams of two to three students,” Alachniewicz said.
+“In our competitions, we do teams of two to three students,” Alachniewiez said.
 “That team will work all together as one CEO.
 The companies compete against each other.”

-The Williamson College of Business Administration offered a $1,000 scholarship to students who competed in the competition and will be attending the WCBA in the fall.
+The Williamson College of Business Administration also is offering a $1,000 scholarship to students who competed in the competition and will be attending the WCBA in the fall.

 “In any line of work, the importance of team is much more important than you think it is,” said Western Reserve High School senior Gavin Beninston.
 “After doing a lot of these simulations, I really saw that.”